Retain your running fitness with this simple exercise.

 I’d repeat that 10 times and then switch legs.

 I believe the exercise helped me maintain a surprisingly high level of running fitness during my bout with tendinitis.
-I know this because the end of my tendinitis struggle coincided with me toeing the line at the Vineman Half Ironman on July 18.
+I know this because the end of my tendinitis struggle coincided with me toeing the line at the Vineman Half Ironman that summer.
 Except for three 10Ks at the end of three triathlons, I had done almost no running over the preceding five months.
 But after swimming 1.2 miles and biking 54, I figured I might as well experiment with how much pounding my body could handle on the half marathon portion of Vineman.

 In case you’re wondering, although I’m tendinitis free, I’m still doing those step-ups.